nabto/nabto5-beta1-release/README.md

 ## Deliverables in the first beta release

 * Embedded SDK for building device applications.
 Delivered as precompiled libraries for Linux and macOS in this release; full source will be provided later.
 * Client SDK for building client apps.
 Delivered as precompiled libraries now and in the future.
-Currently libs for iOS, macOS and Linux are provided (see know limitations below).
+Currently libs for iOS, macOS and Linux are provided (see known limitations below).
 * Cloud Console for solution management.
 * Basestation with full distributed backend infrastructure, ie no stub functionality as in Alpha.
 * Embedded device CLI demo (full source code).